paulbuttler/dslab-project4/README.md

 * `--fidx`      Specify a frame index

 ## Training
 For training, a subset of the earlier-installed dependencies is sufficient.
-We recommend using the dependencies listed in `requirements_euler.txt`.
+We still require the latest developer package of smplx but recommend installing only the additional dependencies listed in `requirements_euler.txt` (e.g. for training on a cluster).

 Navigate to the `src` directory and configure training parameters in:
 * `training/body.yaml` (for training the body network)